Junkers G.38: Design and development

 Structurally the G.38 conformed to standard Junkers' practice, with a multi-tubular spar cantilever wing covered (like the rest of the aircraft) in stressed, corrugated duraluminium.
 The biplane tail, found in other large aircraft of the time, was intended to reduce rudder forces; initially there were three rudders with only a central fixed fin.
 The undercarriage was fixed, with double tandem main wheels that were initially enclosed in very large spats.
 The wing had the usual Junkers "double wing" form, the name referring to the full span movable flaps which served also as ailerons in the outer part.

-On 2 February 1931 the Leipzig-based Junkers' yard re-engined the D-2000 with two Junkers L8 and two L88 engines, giving a total power rating of 1764 kW (2366 hp) and increasing passenger capacity from 13 to 19.
+On 2 February 1931 the Leipzig-based Junkers' yard refitted the D-2000 with two Junkers L8 and two L88 engines, giving a total power rating of 1764 kW (2366 hp) and increasing passenger capacity from 13 to 19.

 During its early life the G.38 was the largest landplane in the world.
 Passenger accommodation was sumptuous by today's standards and was meant to rival that found on the competing Zeppelin service offered by DELAG.
 The plane was unique in that passengers were seated in the wings, which were 1.7 m (5 ft 7 in) thick at the root.
 There were also two seats in the extreme nose.
 The leading edge of each wing was fitted with sloping windscreens giving these passengers the forward-facing view usually available only to pilots.
 There were three 11-seat cabins, plus smoking cabins and washrooms.

-In design terms the G-38 followed the Blended Wing Body design pioneered by Louis de Monge, later followed by Vincent Burnelli in his UB14 and later CBY-3 designs, and even later considered by both NASA and Boeing as an alternative to traditional tube and wing aircraft configurations.